 Adverse health effects from mold vary greatly from one person to the next.
 Some people are unaffected by the presence of mold spores, whereas others can experience allergic reactions or respiratory problems.
 Some asthma sufferers may also experience exacerbated symptoms.

 In order to prevent mold growth, you should consider buying a dehumidifier.
 A dehumidifier can remove excess moisture and humidity from the air.
 This will not only improve your comfort levels but may reduce your energy costs as well.
 Similarly, a humidifier can add moisture to the air if it’s too dry.
+For more information on the benefits of humidifiers, check out the infographic below.

 5. Dust and Dander